GSA/px-benefit-finder/bears-app/README.md

 #### **5. Code Documentation**

-We use inline documentation for functions and hooks.
+We use inline documentation for functions, hooks, and functional components.

 Example with function
 ```js